Division: Student Affairs

 III.
 Release of Information

-A. The director of Public Relations will either serve as the official spokesperson for the university, or determine which university official will speak to the media depending on the circumstances.
+A. The on-duty PIO will either serve as the official spokesperson for the university, or determine which university official will speak to the media depending on the circumstances.

-B. The Public Relations officer will investigate factual information to prepare a release and/or statement for media notification.
+B. The on-duty PIO will investigate factual information to prepare a release and/or statement for media notification, if appropriate.

 Items typically used in obituary information include: